precice/precice.github.io/content/tutorials/tutorials.md

   - [Partitioned flow over a heated plate](tutorials-flow-over-heated-plate-partitioned-flow.html): A three-participant case, similar to the flow over a heated plate with OpenFOAM solvers, but with a partitioned channel flow.
   - [Partitioned pipe](tutorials-partitioned-pipe.html): A fluid-fluid coupling scenario, with two OpenFOAM solvers.
   - [Partitioned pipe two-phae](tutorials-partitioned-pipe-two-phase.html): A two-phase variant of the partitioned pipe tutorial.
+  - [Partitioned pipe multiscale](tutorials-partitioned-pipe-multiscale.html): A geometric multiscale tutorial coupling a 1D with a 3D pipe in Nutils and OpenFOAM.
+  - [Water hammer](tutorials-water-hammer.html): A geometric multiscale tutorial coupling two 1D and 3D pipes in Nutils and OpenFOAM.
 - Partitioned heat conduction collection
   - [Basic variant](tutorials-partitioned-heat-conduction.html) (as in "featured")
   - [Complex variant](tutorials-partitioned-heat-conduction-complex.html): A partitioned heat conduction case with FEniCS, showcasing advanced features and geometries.
-  - [Direct mesh access variant](tutorials-partitioned-heat-conduction-direct.html): A partitioned heat conduction case with Nutils, showcasing the direct mesh access feature.
+  - [Direct mesh access variant](tutorials-partitioned-heat-conduction-direct.html): A partitioned heat conduction case with Nutils and G+Smo, showcasing the direct mesh access feature.
   - [Overlapping Schwarz variant](tutorials-partitioned-heat-conduction-overlap.html): An overlapping Schwarz method of the partitioned heat conduction case, coupling two Dirichlet participants.
 - Perpendicular flap collection
   - [Basic variant](tutorials-perpendicular-flap.html) (as in "featured")
   - [Stress variant](tutorials-perpendicular-flap-stress.html): Exchanging stresses instead of forces, coupling OpenFOAM and G+Smo.
-- [Resonant circuit](tutorials-resonant-circuit.html): The basic LC circuit, with MATLAB and Python based solvers.
+- [Resonant circuit](tutorials-resonant-circuit.html): The basic LC circuit, with MATLAB, Python, and Julia based solvers.
+- [Turek-Hron FSI3](tutorials-turek-hron-fsi3.html): The well-known fluid-structure interaction benchmark, with OpenFOAM and deal.II.
+Nutils participants are also available.
 - [Two-scale heat conduction](tutorials-two-scale-heat-conduction.html): A heat conduction scenario with an underlying micro-structure which is resolved to get the constitutive properties on the macro scale.
 Coupling DuMux and Nutils based solvers.
-- [Turek-Hron FSI3](tutorials-turek-hron-fsi3.html): The well-known fluid-structure interaction benchmark, with OpenFOAM and deal.II.
-Nutils participants are also available.
 - [Volume-coupled diffusion](tutorials-volume-coupled-diffusion.html): An experimental volume coupling scenario, with two FEniCS solvers.
 - [Volume-coupled flow](tutorials-volume-coupled-flow.html): An experimental volume coupling scenario, coupling a source term coded in Nutils with a flow in OpenFOAM.